Abeetzer/writing-machine/README.md

 In the file system is an mp4 of the keyboard in its prototype form.

+# Step 0:
+download STL files using provided link on left hand side of github page

 # Step 1:
 download the code.